 There are three exams.
 The Paper 1 exam (Listening, Reading and Translation into English) will test your listening comprehension skills, your ability to read and respond to a variety of texts.
 It is worth 40% of the A level and lasts 1 hour 50 minutes.
 The Paper 2 exam (Written Response to Works and Translation) will test your understanding of two works you will study in Chinese (either two books or a book and a film).
 It is worth 30% of the A level and lasts 2 hours 40 minutes.
 The Paper 3 exam (Speaking) will test your ability to analyse and summarise research findings, elaborating on key points of interest, through oral presentation and discussion.
-It is worth 30% of the A level and lasts about 21-23 minutes.

-Reading -

-Edexcel Chinese for ASBy M. Tate et al

-Published by Hodder Education,

-ISBN 978-0340967843

-Cheng Nan Jiu Shi By H. Lin Published by Contemporary China Publishing House, ISBN 978-7801703071
+It is worth 30% of the A level and lasts about 21-23 minutes. - Reading - Edexcel Chinese for AS By M. Tate et al Published by Hodder Education, ISBN 978-0340967843 Cheng Nan Jiu Shi By H. Lin Published by Contemporary China Publishing House, ISBN 978-7801703071 37 66 A journey of a thousand miles begins with a single step.
+99 Laozi, philosopher Exam Board and Specification Codes Pearson-Edexcel 9CN0 Head of Department Ana Abad Jara CLASSICAL CIVILISATION

-CLASSICAL CIVILISATION